-Indian officials end rescue work for 2 wrecked passenger trains that killed over 300 people
+Indian railways minister says signaling system error led to crash that killed over 300 people

 Chaotic scenes erupted on Friday night as rescuers climbed atop the wrecked trains to break open doors and windows using cutting torches to try to save people who were trapped inside the rail cars.

 Modi visited the crash site on Saturday to examine the relief effort and talk to rescue officials.
-He also visited a hospital where he asked doctors about the treatments being given to the injured, and spoke to some of them.
+He also visited a hospital where he asked doctors about the treatments being given to the injured, and spoke to some of the patients.

 Modi told reporters he felt the pain of those who suffered in the accident.
 He said the government would do its utmost to help them and strictly punish anyone found responsible.